Olympia, Greece: Architectural summary

-Olympia lies in the valley of the Alfeiós River (also Anglicized as Alpheus or Alpheios) in the western part of the Peloponnese, today around 18 km from the Gulf of Kyparissia in the Ionian Sea, but perhaps, in antiquity, half that distance.
+Olympia lies in the valley of the Alfeiós River (also Anglicized as Alpheus or Alpheios) in the western part of the Peloponnese, today around 18 km from the Gulf of Kyparissia in the Ionian Sea, but in antiquity perhaps half that distance.

 According to Pausanias, there were over 70 temples in total, as well as treasuries, altars, statues, and other structures dedicated to many deities.
 Somewhat in contrast to Delphi, where a similar large collection of monuments were tightly packed within the temenos boundary, Olympia sprawled beyond the boundary wall, especially in the areas devoted to the games.

 To the north of the sanctuary can be found the Prytaneion and the Philippeion, as well as the array of treasuries representing the various city-states.
 The Metroon lies to the south of these treasuries, with the Echo Stoa to the east.
 The hippodrome and later stadium were located east of the Echo Stoa.
 To the south of the sanctuary is the South Stoa and the bouleuterion, whereas the palaestra, the workshop of Pheidias, the gymnasion, and the Leonidaion lie to the west.

 Olympia was also known for the gigantic chryselephantine (ivory and gold on a wooden frame) statue of Zeus that was the cult image in his temple, sculpted by Pheidias, which was named one of the Seven Wonders of the Ancient World by Antipater of Sidon.
 Very close to the Temple of Zeus which housed this statue, the studio of Pheidias was excavated in the 1950s.
 Evidence found there, such as sculptor's tools, corroborates this opinion.
 The ancient ruins sit north of the Alpheios River and south of Mount Kronos (named after the Greek deity Kronos).
 The Kladeos, a tributary of the Alpheios, borders the west.